MajorFrenchy/MajorFrenchy.github.io/_posts/2026-03-05-vpinfe-macos.md

 <h1>Remote</h1>

 <br>
 Remote is a feature allowing to control the Front end using another computer, a tablet or a phone.
+It can be accessed by typing the VPinFE computer IP address ( IE 192.168.0.113:8001/remote )
 <br>
-The Remote has 4 modes<br>
+The Remote has 4 modes<br><br>
-- Vpinfe   --- Restart Vpinfe / reboot or shutdown the computer. <br>
+- Vpinfe   --- Restart Vpinfe / reboot or shutdown the computer <br>
 - PinMAME  --- Set the Roms menu options ( such as ROM volume ) <br>
-- VPX Game --- Control the VPX game settings and Launch table
+- VPX Game --- Control the VPX game settings and Launch table <br>
-- VPX Maintenance ---volume control / Navigation
+- VPX Maintenance ---volume control / Navigation<br>
 <br>

 <br>
 <img src="https://raw.githubusercontent.com/MajorFrenchy/MajorFrenchy.github.io/main/Screenshots/VpinFE/VPinFE-vpinfectl.jpg"
      width="75%"